SwiftCoderJoe/AidenPumpernickel/README.md

-# AidenPumpernickel
+# ImitationAI

- An AI friend to imitate the way you speak
+An AI friend to imitate the way you speak.

+## What is ImitationAI